Howmet Aerospace Foundation

 Since applications are by invitation only, the following factors appear to influence partnership selection:

-Employee Engagement Opportunities: Given the foundation's emphasis on employee volunteerism, programs that provide meaningful volunteer opportunities for Howmet Aerospace employees (such as hands-on science demonstrations, career day presentations, or mentorship) may be particularly attractive.
+Employee Engagement Opportunities: Given the foundation's emphasis on employee volunteerism, programmes that provide meaningful volunteer opportunities for Howmet Aerospace employees (such as hands-on science demonstrations, career day presentations, or mentorship) may be particularly attractive.

 Multi-Year Impact: Major grants like the $1 million to Sarah Heinz House are structured as multi-year commitments, suggesting the foundation values sustained partnerships with measurable long-term outcomes.